 June 2014 to December 2015: Postdoctoral associate, Department of Ecology, Evolution, and Behavior, University of Minnesota.

 August 2007 to June 2014: Graduate Student and Post-Doctoral fellow, Department of Plant Pathology & Plant-Microbe Interactions, Cornell University, advised by Dr. B Gillian Turgeon

 Bioinformatics and programming

 - Proficient with UNIX/LINUX systems, command-line programming, querying and managing big data/databases (SQL, JSON)

-- Developer for cross-platform apps in React-Native, and genomics websites using Tripal and Drupal.
+- Developer for cross-platform (iOS and Android) apps in React-Native, and genomics websites using Tripal and Drupal.

 - Experience designing experiments and analyzing data for a wide variety of bioinformatic projects, including